HriticSunder/MERN-Smart-Cart-CRUD/backend/README.md

 # Smart Cart- Backend

-This folder contains the backend implementation for the Bit-Basket project.
+This folder contains the backend implementation for the Smart_Cart project.
 The backend is responsible for handling all server-side logic, including API endpoints, database interactions, authentication, and integrations with external services.
 Below is a comprehensive overview of the structure, functionality, and setup instructions for the backend.

 ---